tariqaziz9164/digitalonline.io/README.md

 This is about the center point where hardware and software embrace each other.
 The place where software take a decision and a hardware come to action.
 That's all.
 A microcontroller control a task for time as we want.
 Sense values take decision gave commands.
+This project is based on modern sensors and formulation. .Picking the values find delta between values and make a decision.An imbed system work for ever.